-Problem:
+Problem

-A water container having an orifice which generates a leak is in the school.
-How full should be the container for the water to reach dipping an object that is located at a certain distance as shown in the figure.
-Find the rule of correspondence between the height of the water level and the place that should be the object to be wet.
+A water container having an orifice which generates leak is in the school.
+How full should be the container 1 the water to reach dipping an object that is located a certain distance as shown in the figure.
+Find the rule correspondence between the height of the water level a the place that should be the object to be wet.